Canadian Food Inspection Agency (CFIA) Regulations

 My CFIA FAQs

 On January 15, 2019, the Safe Food for Canadians Regulations (SFCR) under the Safe Food for Canadians Act (SFCA), came into force.
 Under the new regulations, businesses that import and/or export food for human consumption as the importer of record (resident or non-resident) or that trade food interprovincially, may require updates to their existing licenses or be required to apply for new SFCR licenses.
 In addition, preventative controls and traceability measures may be needed for certain commodities to ensure a sufficient process is in place to prevent and address food safety concerns.
-For more information, please visit our SFCR webpage.
+To learn more please read our SFCR article.

 Goods Contaminated With Soil